 For something as dynamic and rapidly evolving as SEO there is always a chance of a few misinformation abounding from here and there.
-What you know (or think you know) about SEO, may have been true a few years ago, or even a few weeks ago, but have changed.
+What you know (or think you know) about Search Engine Optimization Services, may have been true a few years ago, or even a few weeks ago, but have changed.
 So this article will give a retrospect of what is true and what is not.

 Here are some of the myths you need to know and get by in order to be smart about SEO.